These healthy cupcakes are my new favorite sweet treat!

 - 2 tablespoons honey raw (use a thick, light color honey, my recommendation Honest Raw Honey)

 - 1 teaspoon pure vanilla

 - Combine dry ingredients, set aside.

 - Whisk together honey, vanilla, egg, yogurt, and oil.
 Add almond milk and orange juice, whisk to combine.

-- Fold dry ingredients and apples, into wet mixture.
+- Fold dry ingredients and apples into the wet mixture.
 Fill 8 lined muffin tins with batter and bake 30 minutes or until a toothpick inserted comes out clean.
-Cool cupcakes completey before adding frosting.
+Cool cupcakes completely before adding frosting.

 - Beat ingredients until combined and creamy.

 Have you made this recipe?